rmkraus/workshop-framework/templates/simple/.devx/legal.md

 ## Trademarks

-NVIDIA, the NVIDIA logo, are trademarks and/or registered trademarks of NVIDIA Corporation in the U.S. and other countries.
+NVIDIA and the NVIDIA logo are trademarks and/or registered trademarks of NVIDIA Corporation in the U.S. and other countries.
 Other company and product names may be trademarks of the respective companies with which they are associated.

 ## Copyright